anagnostop/gio-research/content/post/2022-11-22-fltech-news/index.md

 projects: []
 ---

-Florida Tech News ran today an article about our group's work -- spearheaded by Xi Zhang -- on anytime information cascade popularity prediction ([zhang2022]({{<relref "/publication/zhang2022">}})).
+**Nov 22, 2022.** Florida Tech News ran today an article about our group's work -- spearheaded by Xi Zhang -- on anytime information cascade popularity prediction ([zhang2022]({{<relref "/publication/zhang2022">}})).
 The direct link to the article is [here](https://news.fit.edu/academics-research/university-study-examines-viral-probability-of-social-media-posts/).

 <!--more-->